 The black forest cake looked amazing, but we were good and didn't try any.
 Though we probably worked off more than enough calories with the stairs.

 We re-boarded our super comfy Viking River Cruise bus and took a driving tour of Oberammergau before heading to Linderhof Castle.
 I am so impressed with our driver making it through Oberammergau in the bus.
 After driving this on our own in a small car I can't imagine taking a bus through these tiny streets.

-Our guide Michael had us enthralled on our way to Linderhof castle.
-Did I mention he brought with him CDs of music that helped tell his story.
+Our guide Michael had us enthralled on our way to Linderhof Palace.
+Did I mention he brought with him CDs of music that helped tell his story?
 From historic operas to Oom-Pah music we heard it all and loved it.

 Seriously, I wish we had Michael with us every day of touring because he is that good.

 Once we reached Linderhof Castle, our guides made sure we had tickets, and we were off for our tour.
 There is some walking to reach Linderhoff Castle but thankfully only a few ups and downs to get there.
 Make sure you are wearing comfy shoes for this tour!